firesim/firesim/docs/Running-Simulations-Tutorial/Running-a-Single-Node-Simulation.rst

 You'll see other parameters here, like ``runinstancemarket``, ``spotinterruptionbehavior``, and ``spotmaxprice``.
-If you're an experienced AWS user, you can see what these do by looking at the (advanced configuration section TODO).
+If you're an experienced AWS user, you can see what these do by looking at the :ref:`manager-configuration-files` section.
 Otherwise, don't change them.

 Now, let's change the ``[targetconfig]`` section to model the correct target design.
 By default, it is set to model an 8-node cluster with a cycle-accurate network.